Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Colter.md

 ## CLUES & HINTS

 ### Alex
-- *Burnt Glove*: A white glove with faint burns, often seen worn by Alex.
+- *Diagnostic Notebook*: A notebook with partially erased notes about system diagnostics, in Colter's handwriting.

 ### Cade
-- *Helmet Visor*: A part of a space suit’s helmet visor, matching Cade’s suit.
+- *Burnt Turf*: A small burnt patch of turf, possibly because of one of Colter's chemical reactions.

 ### Colter
 - *Shattered Vial*: A broken vial with a faint residue near Colter's workstation, with traces of his chemicals.

 ### Courtney
-- *Keycard*: A keycard left on the counter, opening Courtney's bedroom door.
+- *Colored Smudge*: A smudge on the edge of the drawing pad, similar in color to one of Colter's recent experiments.

 ### Ethan
-- *Unusual Beef*: A bag of half-defrosted ground beef, turned some unnatural colors.
+- *Musical Note*: A scrap of lab notebook with musical notes scrawled in Colter's handwriting.

 ### Jacie
-- *Luscious Lock*: A tuft of blonde hair matching Jacie's hair color.
+- *Chemical-stained Glove*: A glove with faint chemical residue, often used by Colter.

 ### Olsen
-- *Charred Puzzle Piece*: A charred puzzle piece doused in the spill, from Olsen's puzzle.
+- *Mysterious Handprint*: A large, faint handprint on Olsen’s cup, identified as Colter's.

 ### Tyler
-- *Diagnostic Tools*: A set of diagnostic tools nearby, typically found in Tyler's workspace.
+- *Chemical Note*: A cryptic note tucked under the keyboard, containing symbols resembling Colter's chemical formulas.

 ## INTERVIEW RESPONSES